Digital and Business Skills

 Our goal is to prepare you for a fulfilling life and professional career.
 Along the way, you’ll learn to be curious, adaptable and confident, ready to meet the digital, ethical and sustainability challenges of the 21st century.

 How will we - together - achieve this?

 Find out about our commitment to our students.

-Creativity, digital skills and search and social media competences are integral parts of this course.
+Creativity, digital skills and search and social media competencies are integral parts of this course.
 Entrepreneurship and innovation are also central to our teaching.
 These are essential if your dream is to set up your own marketing-driven business, though future employers also value an entrepreneurial mindset.
 Launch@ Salford is the Business School incubation centre that supports business start ups.